 Natural Remedies for Warts

-Following are some remedies that others suggested, plus some I heard about in other places.
+Following are some remedies that others suggested, plus some others that we didn't get to try.

-- cutting them off (not an option.
+- Cutting: Some people try to just cut their warts off (not an option.
 No way)

-- removal by a physician (I'd read over and over that the wart often comes back.
-This is the case for one of my son's friends.)
+- Removal by a Physician: (I'd read over and over that the wart often comes back.
+This was the case for one of my son's friends.)

 - Vapor Rub.
 It's true.
 Some people report that using Vicks® or a Homemade Vapor Rub works great for addressing warts.